Centre Union: Centre Union in power

 Georgios Papandreou headed to the polls again after laying out a vote-catching program before parliament in 1964.
-The 16 February Legislative Election yielded a landslide victory for Papandreou.
+The 16 February legislative election yielded a landslide victory for Papandreou.
 The EK secured 52.7 per cent of the popular vote equating to 171 seats in parliament.
 The Centre Union were especially large in more prosperous agricultural regions, where the police's grip on power had been much weakened.
-The EK attracted lower middle-class voters too.
-The 1964-1965 government headed by Papandreou enacted overdue reforms catered towards the lower and middle class by increasing pensions and prices for farmers; the system in which elections take place in the General Confederation of Greek Workers was made fairer.
-The government put a lot of emphasis on education by abolishing fees for universities and secondary schools; additional university teachers were appointed; a larger intake into universities was accepted; the period of compulsory education was extended to nine years from six; primary education was to be conducted completely in demotic (common) Greek which was also to have equal status to katharevousa (purified) in secondary schools.
-New subjects were introduced and more emphasis was put on others.
-Sociology and economics were added to the curriculum subjects, while importance was put on modern languages.
+The EK also attracted lower middle-class voters.
+The 1964-1965 government, headed by Papandreou, enacted overdue reforms catered towards the lower and middle class by increasing pensions and prices for farmers; the system in which elections take place in the General Confederation of Greek Workers was made fairer.
+The government put a lot of emphasis on education by abolishing fees for universities and secondary schools; additional university teachers were appointed, a larger intake into universities was accepted, the period of compulsory education was extended to nine years from six, and primary education was to be conducted completely in demotic (common) Greek which was also to have equal status to katharevousa (purified) in secondary schools.
+New subjects were introduced and more emphasis was put on others; sociology and economics were added to the curriculum subjects while importance was put on modern languages.
 In total, educational expenditure increased by a third in one year, and by 1967 11.6 per cent of the budget was dedicated to education.
-And although Papandreou viewed the left with some hostility, he released several thousands of prisoners still behind bars from the Civil War.
+Also, although Papandreou viewed the left with some hostility, he released several thousands of prisoners still behind bars from the Civil War.
 Only about 1000 Communists remained in prison, a large decrease from its peak of about 20,000 in the early 1960s and 50s.

 The July events

 The lack of cohesion between EK deputies and the leadership resulted in the collapse of the Centre Union government.
 A leading cause for the schism in the party was the accusation of nepotism and lust for power on the part of Georgios Papandreou.
-Andreas Papandreou, the son of Georgios Papandreou, was appointed First Minister of State and Minister of Coordination in 1964 the same year he was elected to Parliament.
+Andreas Papandreou, the son of Georgios Papandreou, was appointed First Minister of State and Minister of Coordination in 1964, the same year he was elected to Parliament.
 Rising stars in the party, including future premier Konstantinos Mitsotakis, felt as though the younger Papandreou had not served his time in the party required to garner him the role of what is effectively the assistant prime minister.
-Disdain of Andreas Papandreou came to a head when in May 1965, a report written by EK deputies opposed to the Papandreous accused Andreas of collaborating with ASPIDA, a grouping of left-leaning military officers.
+Disdain of Andreas Papandreou came to a head when, in May 1965, a report written by EK deputies opposed to the Papandreous accused Andreas of collaborating with ASPIDA, a grouping of left-leaning military officers.